4 Remote Working Tips to Help You De-Stress and Be More Productive

 You need to replace your old working structure.
 Get up at the same time every day (ideally early so you have that potent combination of lingering tiredness and extreme alertness), work the hours you’re required to work, and wrap things up promptly so you can enjoy your free time.
 It’s all about maintaining a balance.
 A Kanban Software like SwiftKanban can help you plan and organize your daily tasks.

-3. Listen to soothing music
+3. Listen to Soothing Music

 Did you listen to music while you were in the office?
 Regardless, you should be listening to music now that you’re working remotely.
 Sitting at your home office desk in total silence (occasionally disturbed by a cat scrambling over a fence outside) can be fine for short periods of time, but in the long run, it’s likely to leave you feeling listless.
 In an office, you’d have colleague conversations to break things up — no such luck here.